 I particularly enjoyed the interesting tidbits and facts.
 Weak beer (2 percent) was once safer than water.
 During the High Middle Ages, pregnant and nursing women were encouraged to consume certain foods, but avoid others.
 The advice for wet nurses to avoid sharp foods such as onions, garlic, vinegar, and pepper is actually coming around again as foods to avoid with colicky infants.
 Almond milk (almonds soaked in water) was used as an alternative to dairy milk for vegan fast days.
 Cooking vessels following World War II were often made from military hardware such as helmets.

 On a personal level, I loved reading about the history of many places I have visited.
 Germany’s oldest city, Trier, was mentioned during the times of the Holy Roman Empire.
 Walking through Trier a few years ago and seeing all the Roman ruins (Porta Nigra- city gate and the Imerial Baths) up close was quite the experience.
-While I was too young to remember, I lived in Germany during the reunification and enjoyed reading how food was influenced on both sides.
+While I was too young to remember, I lived in Germany during the reunification and enjoyed reading how food was influenced on both sides

 The development of popular German dishes are scattered throughout the book, including Lebkuchen, Thueringer Kloesse, Currywurst, Kalter Hund, and Toast Hawaii.
 You will learn about the beginnings of many brands that are still popular today, such as Maggi, Knorr, and Dr. Oetker.
-Influence from outside regions and cultures is also explained.
+Influence from outside regions and culture is also explained.
 Venetian merchants brought spices from Asia during the 10th century.
 The Slavs introduced buckwheat during the High Middle Ages.
 Coffee, sugar, and potatoes were imported from the Americas.
 Guest workers were brought in during the labor shortages of the 1960s from Italy, Spain, Greece, Turkey, Portugal, and Yugoslavia.
 Turkey in particular has left a heavy influence with the introduction of the Doenerbuden (Doner kebab stands).
 Italian immigrants brought Ice Cream Parlors, Pizzerias, and Italian-style twists on German foods (such as Mailänder Art).
 When I was in Germany, ice cream trucks and Eiscafés were still mostly run by Italian-Germans.

 Germany has had many dark times in its history that led to famine, malnutrition, and disease: the Great Famine (which exacerbated the Great Plague a few years later), the Thirty Years’ War, World War I (Kohlruebenwinter- turnip winter), World War II, and the rebuilding period following the war.
 Rationing during WWI and WWII are explained in detail with types of food available and caloric consumption.
 These times often led to the emigrants that settled in Holland, America, Brazil, and Australia.